APHA-AMR-VIR/APHASeqFinder/README.md

 #EFSA antimicrobial panel dictionary.
 Thi spipeline includes several versions at /soft_path/EFSA_panel
 efsa_dict="/home/javi/APHASeqFinder/EFSA_panel/EFSA_antimcriobial_panel_dictionary_191219.csv"

 #fastas_folder.
-If the assemblies for the samples have already been done, specify the path where they are.
-If fasta_folder is left equal to "" seqfinder will run spades

-fastas_folder=""           (if you want to run spades to create the assemblies)

-or

-fastas_folder="/home/javi/WGS_Results/Project_1/fastas"  (if the assemblies are already available in /home/javi/WGS_Results/Project_1/fastas)
+Path to the assemblies.
+The fasta files' names have to match with the fastq_R1 file up to the first "_" which is taken as the sample_name
+fastas_folder="/home/javi/WGS_Results/Project_1/fastas"

 #Number of cores to be used to run the samples in parallel.
 If you want to know how many cores your instance has got, type the command: htop
 ncores=2